oelna/microblog/README.md

 ### To Do

 - add a regular RSS or ATOM feed in addition to the JSON feed, for versatility and integration with other services and readers
-- make interface adjustments to be able to delete status posts
 - test whether the [ping function](http://help.micro.blog/2017/api-feeds/) actually works
 - improve html rendering
 - maybe improve theming support by adding a themes dir, moving the CSS there and setting theme via config file